Atlantic57/style-manual/readme.md

 ## Repository Naming
 __Repo names should be kebab-case:__

-Everytown Vermont should be `everytown-vermont`
+ACS Cancer Atlas should be `acs-cancer-atlas`

 __Articles and prepositions should be ommitted from names__